 If you’ve encountered many loading issues, lag, etc., with other apps, Photo Mechanic ensures you don’t experience these.

-With fast-import speeds, quality photo viewing, seamless captioning, You’ll achieve a smoother workflow.
+With fast-import speeds, quality photo viewing, and seamless captioning, you’ll achieve a smoother workflow.

 Con: Manually Culling With Photo Mechanic or Other Apps Will Take a Lot of Your Time